dhruvpatel108/academic-kickstart/content/authors/admin/_index.md

 ---

-I am a PhD. candidate in Aerospace and Mechanical Engineering department at USC  advised by [Prof. Assad Oberai](https://viterbi.usc.edu/directory/faculty/Oberai/Assad).
+I am a PhD. student in Aerospace and Mechanical Engineering department at USC fortunate to be advised by [Prof. Assad Oberai](https://viterbi.usc.edu/directory/faculty/Oberai/Assad).

 My research interest lies at the intersection of physics-based and data-driven modeling, deep generative modeling, inverse problems, and uncertainty quantification with applications to computational science and engineering, computer vision, and medical imaging.
 I am particularly interested in the question of how to optimally combine physics-guided models with modern machine learning algorithms to develop more data efficient and accurate hybrid models.